Frank Merle (mathematician): Mathematical research

 Merle does research on partial differential equations (PDEs) and mathematical physics, notably dispersive nonlinear PDEs such as the nonlinear Schrödinger equation and the Korteweg–De Vries equation, and the study of such PDE solutions which over time break down or diverge (blow up).
 Such research earned him in 2005 the Bôcher Prize which he earned again in 2023.

+Merle received the 2026 Breakthrough Prize in Mathematics for significantly advancing the modern understanding of nonlinear evolution equations.

 Personal life

 Frank Merle is married to the artist Rebecca Dolinsky (born 26 May 1962) and has two sons, computer scientist Jascha Theophile Dolinsky Merle (born 23 May 2002) and Maxim Salomon Dolinsky Merle (born 13 June 2007).